Abnerzj/ios-icon-generator/README.md

     This script aim to generate ios app icons easier and simply.

     srcfile - The source png image.
-Preferably above 1024x1024 dstpath - The destination path where the icons generate to.
+Preferably above 1024x1024 dstpath - The destination path where the icons generate to.Suggest use the AppIcon.appiconset dir for the project. ex:~/Desktop/GeneratorIconDemo/Assets.xcassets/AppIcon.appiconset

     This script is depend on ImageMagick.
 So you must install ImageMagick first You can use 'sudo brew install ImageMagick' to install it

 AUTHOR:
-    Pawpaw<lvyexuwenfa100@126.com>
+    Abnerzj<Abnerzj@163.com>

 LICENSE:
     This script follow MIT license.

+Formatter:
+    ./ios-icon-generator.sh [1024.png file]  [output path]

 EXAMPLE:
     ./ios-icon-generator.sh 1024.png ~/123